tethysplatform/tethys/docs/getting_started/model.rst

 Create an SQLAlchemy Data Model
 ===============================

+After your database is created, you will need to create the tables that will store the data for your app.
+The plan for your database tables or schema is called a data model.
 SQLAlchemy provides an Object Relational Mapper (ORM) that allows you to create data models using Python code and issue queries using an object-oriented approach.
 In other words, you are able to harness the power of SQL databases without writing SQL.
 As a primer to SQLAlchemy ORM, we highly recommend you complete the `Object Relational Tutorial <http://docs.sqlalchemy.org/en/rel_0_9/orm/tutorial.html>`_.

-You will use SQLAlchemy to create a data model for the tables that will store the data for your app.
+In this step, you will use SQLAlchemy to create a data model for the tables that will store the data for your app.
 Open the :file:`model.py` file located at :file:`my_first_app/model.py` in a text editor.

 First, add the following import statements to your :file:`model.py` file: